kyomu2010/newsletter/README.md

 # newsletter
-A simple website to demo use of Less
+A simple website to demo the use of Less and responsiveness with media queries